datanav/docs/technical/exact-webcrm.rst

      - "string"

-Exact Contacts to Webcrm Persons
+Exact Contacts to WebCRM Persons
 --------------------------------
-Every Exact Contacts will be synchronized with a Webcrm Persons.
+Every Exact Contacts will be synchronized with a WebCRM Persons.

-Once a link between a Exact Contacts and a Webcrm Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Contacts and a WebCRM Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Contacts and a Webcrm Persons:
+The following properties are synchronized between a Exact Contacts and a WebCRM Persons:

 .. list-table::
    :header-rows: 1

    * - Exact Contacts Property
-     - Webcrm Persons Property
+     - WebCRM Persons Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - BirthDate
      - document_number
      - "string"

-Exact Items to Webcrm Products
+Exact Items to WebCRM Products
 ------------------------------
-Every Exact Items will be synchronized with a Webcrm Products.
+Every Exact Items will be synchronized with a WebCRM Products.

-Once a link between a Exact Items and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Items and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Items and a Webcrm Products:
+The following properties are synchronized between a Exact Items and a WebCRM Products:

 .. list-table::
    :header-rows: 1

    * - Exact Items Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type

-Exact Salesorderlines to Webcrm Quotationline
+Exact Salesorderlines to WebCRM Quotationline
 ---------------------------------------------
-Every Exact Salesorderlines will be synchronized with a Webcrm Quotationline.
+Every Exact Salesorderlines will be synchronized with a WebCRM Quotationline.

-Once a link between a Exact Salesorderlines and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesorderlines and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesorderlines and a Webcrm Quotationline:
+The following properties are synchronized between a Exact Salesorderlines and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - Exact Salesorderlines Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - CostPriceFC
      - QuotationLineCostPrice
      - "string"